PeterBParker/OneYearNightmare/README.md

         - **DONE** Pull display name from server
         - **DONE** Pull display icon from server
           - **DONE???
 Just have to test** Expand avatar helpers to store not just the image in the storage bucket, but also the public url of the image as a field in the user document
+            - The firebase auth UI isn't compatible with the firebase v9 SDK, so I have to build my own auth UI.
+              - Create a dedicated "Login" Page.
+Make it a form that collects the user's email and calls the function to send a sign in link.
+Make the url in the email direct to the "profile" page
+              - Create a dedicated "Profile" Page.
+              - In the root App route make a data loader to grab the signed-in user data
+              - In the nav bar render the Login nav button if no user data is found.
+If user data is found, render the Profile button.
+Default to Login, but make it essential so that the react router doesn't render the page until that data has been fetched.
           - Make fallback a joint avatar stored locally
       - Load the icons on the archive page
       - Add loading animations